annaweronica/AJ-resume-webpage/README.md

 #Resume webpage

-Aim of the **resume webpage** is to find a programming job within IT.
+Aim of the **resume webpage** is to represent skills and competences which will lead me to get a programming job within IT.

 ##UX